mdhelomme/MDEF/docs/term2/12-PrototypingForDesign.md

 ![Croissant](../images/Croissant.png)

 ### 2D Fabrication - Laser Cutting

-For the Laser Cut Project, we printed pieces of our intervention installation "The Confessional"
+For the Laser Cut Project, we printed pieces of our intervention installation "The Confessional".
+Laser cutting, to me, was a complex experience when having to translate the lines in rhino to the machine itself.
+Nonetheless, to ease our process, we used the conventional parameters available at fablab for speed and power.
+Also, in order to waste a lesser amount of material when doing our project, we first prototyped. using cardboard, before cutting into our final piece on plywood.